-A universal, comprehensive and inclusive history of Palestine is long overdue.
-Although a large body of literature has been written and published on modern periods, the ancient history of Palestine has been ignored, silenced and confused.
-It suffers from three major difficulties and problems: first, the existence of many gaps and ambiguities as a result of the scarcity of historical documents, which need to be clarified and solved; second, the dominance of the biblical narrative which conveys the history of ancient Israel as the officially sanctioned version of history, although the Bible is considered by many scholars unreliable as a historical source; and third, the prevalence of unscientific and simplistic popular myths and legends in an attempt to provide a response to the biblical narrative.
+Although a great deal has been written and published on the modern history of Palestine, the ancient history of the land suffers from three major difficulties: first, the existence of many gaps and ambiguities as a result of the scarcity of historical documents; second, the dominance of the biblical narrative, which conveys the history of ancient Israel as the officially sanctioned version of history; and third, the prevalence of unscientific and simplistic popular myths and legends in an attempt to provide a response to the biblical narrative.
+Nur Masalha’s recently published magnum opus ‘Palestine: A Four Thousand Year History’ (Zed Books Ltd., 2018) is a masterly response to these difficulties.

 Early humans arrived in the Fertile Crescent and Palestine about 500,000 years ago.
 Settled life there began between 12,500 and 9,500 BCE, when the semi-sedentary Natufian culture (named after Wadi Natuf, west of Ramallah) developed.
 Humans lived in caves and open settlements and relied on gathering, hunting, fishing, and the beginnings of agriculture.
 Stone tools were developed for harvesting and grinding cereals, and the first artistic and cultic objects were produced.
 The Palestinian History Tapestry takes up the story of Palestine with the Neolithic period and the walled city of Jericho.